USSBA/aws-cft-tools/README.md

 Environments using parameters on templates.
 It offers simple deployments to roll out a full stack in a new environment with a single command.
 It allows developers to continue to use CloudFormation for all their infrastructure, while vastly simplifying the deployment and retraction process.

+### Ansible

+[Ansible](https://www.ansible.com/) provides features that are a mix of infrastructure management and instance configuration.
+For example, Ansible can do the work of TerraForm and Chef, combined.
+However, Ansible works best when working with an expected inventory of resources.
+It makes changes to bring infrastructure in line with the inventory. `aws-cft-tools` only manages CloudFormation templates and leaves configuration of instances to other tools such as Chef or Ansible.

+#### Using Ansible with `aws-cft-tools`

+Ansible can manage the production of an Amazon Machine Image (AMI).
+It can spin up a temporary EC2 instance and install all of the necessary system packages, make any configuration changes, and trigger the creation of a tagged AMI.
+If the AMI is tagged with an Environment and Role, then `aws-cft-tools` can discover the AMI and provide it as a parameter to any CloudFormation stacks that require the image.
+For example, creating a new AMI and then using `aws-cft-tools` to deploy the CloudFormation Template for an auto-scaling group that uses that AMI can result in the deployment of a new version of an application.

+### TerraForm

+[TerraForm](https://www.terraform.io/) and `aws-cft-tools` are solving similar problems with fundamentally different approaches.
+TerraForm is designed to work with multiple cloud providers while `aws-cft-tools` is specific to AWS.
+So TerraForm can't depend on features that aren't provided by all cloud providers.
+Thus, TerraForm requires a state file that introduces some complexity into managing infrastructure.

+Using `aws-cft-tools` doesn't mean infrastructure management is less complex than when using TerraForm.
+Only that the complexity is different.
+Instead of managing a state file outside of AWS, `aws-cft-tools` assumes that AWS is the source of all state information.

+Rather than computing changes, for example, `aws-cft-tools` requests a list of changes from AWS for a given change in template and parameters.
+This does take more time than if all of that information was in a local state file, but it ensures that any changes reflect the current deployment.

+In exchange for taking a little more time to make changes (e.g., pull requests and code reviews after initial development), teams can work on different parts of the infrastructure without having to coordinate with each other.

 ## Building Gem for Local Use